DBaudry/dbaudry.github.io/content/home/experience.md

   location = "Kyoto, Japan"
   date_start = "2022-04-01"
   date_end = "2022-07-10"
- description = """3-months research visit to collaborate with Junya Honda, in the context of the RELIANT associate team.
-Our goal was to unify the analysis of MED and TS algorithms in bandits."""
+ description = """3-months research visit to collaborate with Junya Honda, in the context of the RELIANT associate team."""

 [[experience]]
   title = "Teaching Assistant"